 In 2015 AHHAH received the National Award from Juvenile Detention Centers and Alternative Programs for the programs AHHAH facilitates at Chester County Youth Center.

 “Coatesville is a city of generational poverty, generational incarceration, generational teenage mothers.
-Our first grant was for an afterschool yoga and playwriting program at Scott Middle School.
+Our first grant was for an after school yoga and playwriting program at Scott Middle School.
 While working at Scott, I was invited to visit one of the elementary schools because children in kindergarten were being suspended.
 It was an AHHAH moment, that I realized by middle school, even by elementary school, it was too late.
-If we wanted to stop the systemic “cradle to prison” pipeline, we needed to reach children and their caregivers 0-5.
+If we wanted to stop the systemic “cradle to prison” pipeline, we needed to reach children 0-5 years of age and their caregivers.

 We started a Family Story Time Yoga for children 2-5 and their caregivers at Coatesville Library.
 One of the participant’s mothers works for Early Start and asked if we would bring our program to Head Start.
 AHHAH now brings Story Time Yoga and a mindfulness program to 400 children in Head Start in Chester County.
 We have a Senior Ambassador Program, where seniors “adopt” a Head Start and read to the classes monthly.
 We purchase new books twice a year to give each child for their home library.
-Children in an impoverished household are exposed to 30 million words less by the time they are 5 than a child in a middle class household and many children are arriving to kindergarten two years behind.
-That statistic was the inspiration behind the P.U.L.L.
-(Pop Up Lending Library) Campaign.
 We knew we needed to get books in the hands of every child in Coatesville.
 2015 was Coatesville’s Centennial.
 My goal was to get 100 pop up lending libraries wherever little children gathered, barbershops, laundry mats, churches, WIC office, parks.
 People said it couldn’t be done.
 We now have over 100 PULL stations both indoor and outdoor wooden structures throughout Chester County.
 We have collected and distributed over 58,000 books. ” - Jan Michener, Founder of AHHAH

 Written by Meg Veno - Life's Patina